- The Research Proposal and Its Purpose

 - The Effects of Individual Vulnerability and Lifestyle/Routine Activities on Fear of Crime and Perceptions of Risk in the School Setting

 - The Adoption of Crime Prevention Technologies in Public Schools

 - A Look at How Objective Journalism and Free Speech Sustains Democracy – and How the Absence of Both Promotes Autocracy

 - Publicity Matters: How Promotional Journalism and Public-Relations Marketing Can Go Hand in Hand

 - New Journalism: How the Incorporation of Narrative and Fiction Techniques Brought Forth an Innovative Approach to Conveying the News and News-Worthy Topics

 - The Transition from Print Media to Online/Digital Media and the Role of Both Moving Forward

 Once students have chosen a topic, they will want to ensure it’s suitable for their field of study and narrow enough that they will be able to complete it in the time frame given by their course director.
-For students that need dissertation or thesis help, contact Essay Masters, the World’s Best Writing Service.
+For students that need a thesis or dissertation help, contact Essay Masters, the World’s Best Writing Service.
 With knowledgeable writers that have thorough experience with dissertations, writing a master’s thesis and Ph.D.’s, we can help you with your assignment today.
-Essay Masters has over 200 Ph.D. level researchers and 1,800 MBA level writers ready to help you with your research project.
+Essay Masters has over 200 Ph.D. level researchers and 1,800 MBA level writers ready to help you with your research papers.
 Contact us today!